"The amphibian chorus in the rain forest on El Yunque

 Calls travel better through air and are more easily perceived when they are uttered from above ground-level.
 This phenomenon is clearly noticed in species that call from shrubs, trees, or rocky outcrops, like Eleutherodactylus cochranae, E. hedriki, and E. martinicensis.
 Terrestrial species like E. unicolor, E. richmondi, and E. lentus utter much simpler, often monosyllabic calls which do not carry far.

 The summertime nocturnal chorus of 13 species of rainfrogs in the El Yunque National Forest, Puerto Rico, together with that of insects, can be almost deafening.
-The cacophony of all the different amphibian calls is sometimes loud enough for you to have to yell to make yourself heard from only a short distance away.
+The mélange of all the different amphibian calls is sometimes loud enough for you to have to yell to make yourself heard from only a short distance away.
 This could easily be the naturally noisiest region of the Caribbean, at night.
-Species that emit similar calls may vocalize at different times during the night, thus avoiding interspecific competition.
+The forests of the other Greater Antillean islands are, by comparison, rather quiescent at night, lacking the audible gestalt even where a larger number of species is often present.

 The main centers of evolutionary radiation for Caribbean rainfrogs are the Greater Antilles.
-Each of the four insular banks have a multitude of taxa, and Hispaniolan and Cuban banks, in particular, are inhabited by tens of species each.
+Each of the four insular banks have a multitude of taxa, and the Hispaniolan and Cuban banks, in particular, are inhabited by tens of species each.
 The single richest region in terms of species is the mid-level slopes of the Massif the la Hotte mountain range, in Haiti, where as many as 19 species are found living sympatrically.
 Indeed, it is in the montane regions of the Caribbean where most species are found.
-The eleutherodactylid faunas of the Lesser Antilles and the Bahamas are simpler in structure, yet the first boast their own local endemics.
+The eleutherodactylid faunas of the Lesser Antilles and The Bahamas are simpler in structure, yet the first boast their own local endemics.

 Some species of rainfrogs are very versatile in an ecological sense, occupying a wide variety of habitats as long as humidity stays at a tolerable minimum.
 The Puerto Rican common and red-eyed frogs, the Hispaniolan giant and tuck-weep frogs, and the Lesser Antillean frog fall into this category of species.
 They can be found practically everywhere in their respective islands as long as the habitat is humid enough, and they even make wide use of man-made and disturbed habitats.